 - Many offer electronic forms of payment, so there is no need to wait for the check to arrive in the mail.

-So, to sum it up, here you don’t have to wait weeks or even months for the item to sell.
+So, to sum it up, you don’t have to wait weeks or even months for the item to sell here.
 You do not have to worry about your buyer returning the device.
 There is no risk of a bank chargeback—none of the usual troubles that come with selling your goods on marketplaces like eBay.
 Online buyback is a safe route.
-Just make sure to pick a reputable company (BBB accredited and well-regarded by other sellers).
+Just make sure to pick a reputable company (by checking online reviews and longevity in business).
 Besides, when you shop around for prices to sell your used laptop, most sites will give you an upfront dollar offer.

 Bottom Line